pop-ecx/sigma_picker.nvim/README.md

 ## TODO
 - Add a few more backends to be converted
-- Move from sigmac to pysigma
+- Move from sigmac to sigma-cli